Meike-K/hello_genomics_calc_py36/README.md

 ### Parameters

-Your app needs to work with a variety of datasets and workflows, so baking parameters into to app is a bad idea.
+Your app needs to work with a variety of datasets and workflows, so hardcoding parameters into to app is a bad idea.
 Furthermore, such included parameters are not visible to anyone.
-So please use configuration options, which are more configurable and can be included in the summary automatically.
+So please use configuration options, which can be accessed from outside and can be included in the summary automatically.
 Please use them!
 You can set parameters and their default values in your `manifest.json`:

 *manifest.json:*